-Put potatoes into a large saucepan, and cover with cold water.
-Bring to a boil; reduce to a simmer, and cook until just tender when pierced with the tip of a knife, 15 to 20 minutes.
+Place potatoes in a large saucepan, and cover with cold water.
+Bring to a boil; reduce to a simmer, and cook until just tender when pierced with the tip of a sharp knife, about 15 minutes.
 Drain well.
 Transfer to a rimmed baking sheet, and let stand until cool enough to handle.

 Cut off tops and a thin slice from bottoms of 24 potatoes.
 Using a small melon baller, scoop out flesh from these potatoes, leaving a 1/4-inch-thick shell.
 Peel remaining 4 potatoes.
-Press all flesh through a ricer into a medium bowl.
+Press whole potatoes and remaining flesh through a ricer into a medium bowl.

 Preheat oven to 375 degrees.
-Heat milk and 1 tablespoon butter in a small saucepan over medium heat until butter melts.
-Stir into riced potato, a little at a time, until creamy.
-Stir in creme fraiche, 1 teaspoon salt, and the chives; season with pepper.
+Heat milk and the room-temperature butter in a small saucepan over medium until butter melts.
+Stir into riced potatoes, a little at a time, until creamy.
+Stir in creme fraiche and the chives; season with salt and pepper.

 Transfer to a pastry bag fitted with a 1/2-inch plain round tip (such as Ateco #806).
-Pipe into shells, mounding about 1/2 inch above top edge.
+Pipe potato mixture into shells, mounding about 1/2 inch above top edge.

 Bake until tops are golden brown and slightly puffed, about 15 minutes.
 Brush with melted butter, and bake 15 minutes more.
-Top each potato with about 1/4 teaspoon caviar, and sprinkle with chives.
+Top each potato with about 1/4 teaspoon caviar.
+Serve immediately.